 Description Location of Property Influencing Factors Specific Law Personal Property Individual Indian Money (IIM) Account Anywhere Whose name is on the account?
-Federal Law (AIPRA) Checking/Savings Accounts/ Certificates of Deposit Financial institution on reservation Whose name is on the account? (sole ownership, joint tenancy) Tribal Probate Code, if in existence, if not, State law Checking/Savings Accounts/ Certificates of Deposit Off reservation, in state of residence Whose name is on the account? (sole ownership, joint tenancy) State law where owner is considered a resident Checking/Savings Accounts/ Certificates of Deposit Off reservation, out-of-state Whose name is on the account? (sole ownership, joint tenancy) State law where owner is considered a resident Vehicles Registered in state of residence and if you live on the reservation Whose name is on the title?
-Tribal Probate Code, if in existence, if not, State law Vehicles Registered in another state and if you live off the reservation In what state does the owner reside?
-State law where owner is considered a resident Other: furniture, jewelry, quilts, heirlooms, etc. In your home on the reservation Verbal promises, Written directions, Cultural traditions Tribal Probate Code, if in existence, if not State law Other: furniture, jewelry, quilts, heirlooms, etc. In your home off the reservation Where are the items located?
+Federal Law (AIPRA) Checking/Savings Accounts/ Certificates of Deposit Financial institution on reservation Whose name is on the account? (sole ownership, joint tenancy) Tribal Probate Code, if in existence; if no Tribal Probate Code, State law applies Checking/Savings Accounts/ Certificates of Deposit Off reservation, in state of residence Whose name is on the account? (sole ownership, joint tenancy) State law where owner is considered a resident Checking/Savings Accounts/ Certificates of Deposit Off reservation, out-of-state Whose name is on the account? (sole ownership, joint tenancy) State law where owner is considered a resident Vehicles Registered in state of residence and if you live on the reservation Whose name is on the title?
+Tribal Probate Code, if in existence; if no Tribal Probate Code, State law applies Vehicles Registered in another state and if you live off the reservation In what state does the owner reside?
+State law where owner is considered a resident Other: furniture, jewelry, quilts, heirlooms, etc. In your home on the reservation Verbal promises, Written directions, Cultural traditions Tribal Probate Code, if in existence; if no Tribal Probate Code, State law applies Other: furniture, jewelry, quilts, heirlooms, etc. In your home off the reservation Where are the items located?
 State law where the owner is considered a resident Real Property Fee/Fee Simple/Fee Patent Land On any reservation in Montana or Idaho Whose name is on the deed?
 Montana law for Montana fee land Idaho law for Idaho fee land Fee/Fee Simple/Fee Patent Land Off reservation, in what state is the property located?
 Whose name is on the deed?
 State law where land is located Individually Owned Trust Land On any reservation in the United States, (except in Alaska, the Five Civilized Tribes, and Osage.)
 The name on the ITI report.
 Federal Law (AIPRA) for individuals who pass away on or after June 20, 2006 (except in Alaska, the Five Civilized Tribes, and Osage) unless the tribe has probate code .
 For estates with date of passing before June 20, 2006 state law where the property is located or tribal law as appropriate.

-\ For individuals who pass away on or after June 20, 2006.
+3\ For individuals who pass away on or after June 20, 2006.
 Use this information as a guide only.
 For specific legal advice about your situation contact an attorney whose practice includes Indian law.